matthewfeickert/report-urssi-fellowship-2025/report/report.md

 The educational material was also scoped to be contributed as a lesson module to [The Carpentries Incubator](https://github.com/carpentries-incubator/proposals).
 The workshop materials were proposed to [The Carpentries Incubator as a contribution](https://github.com/carpentries-incubator/proposals/issues/222) at the project onset, and all materials were developed under the `carpentries-incubator` GitHub organization at https://github.com/carpentries-incubator/reproducible-ml-workflows.
 The produced material was piloted at an initial workshop for University of Wisconsin&ndash;Madison students and staff in June, 2025.
-Feedback received on the pilot workshop's most critical points was incorporated into a condensed four hour tutorial taught at the SciPy 2025 conference with the lead developer of Pixi, Ruben Arts, and NVIDIA principal engineer, John Kirkham, who lead the technical work for the distribution of the CUDA software stack as conda packages.
+Feedback received on the pilot workshop's most critical points was incorporated into a condensed four-hour tutorial taught at the SciPy 2025 conference with the lead developer of Pixi, Ruben Arts, and NVIDIA principal engineer, John Kirkham, who led the technical work for the distribution of the CUDA software stack as conda packages.
 Both of these events informed the content for the national-level workshop in August, 2025, with 44 participants from 11 universities, national laboratories, organizations, and companies across the United States.

 :::{pull-quote}